jlan84/pandas-assignment/readme.md

 ## Assignment: Happy Healthy Hungry -- San Francisco

 In this exercise we will walk through the data science process which we will formally cover in a later lecture.
 We will be analyzing the inspections of San Francisco restaurants using publicly available [data](http://www.sfdph.org/dph/EH/Food/score/default.asp) from the Department of Public health.
 We will learn to explore this data to map the cleanliness of the city, and get a better perspective on the relative meaning of these scores by looking at summary statistics of the data.
-We will also use simple regression in addition to more advanced Machine Learning methods to attempt to predict the score of restaurants that have pending inspections.
+We can (later) also use simple regression in addition to more advanced Machine Learning methods to attempt to predict the score of restaurants that have pending inspections.
 Once we understand how SF fares, we can compare its restaurants to those of [NYC](https://nycopendata.socrata.com/Health/Restaurant-Inspection-Results/4vkw-
 7nck).

 ### Setup